What this Book is About

 *

-So how might such a physical perspective of spirituality be approached?
+So how might a physical view of spirituality be approached?

-To start with I open up the idea of spirituality.
-Rather than restrict it to its traditional religious usage I invoke it as a catch-all for anything that influences us while remaining mysterious or beyond our control.
-We have no control over many of the physical phenomena that affect us.
-The rotation of our planet vis-a-vis the sun absolutely dictates our daily rhythms, while the structure of our DNA is an important determinant of who and what we are.
-Dumb though these processes may be, their impact on us is unavoidable and beyond our control, and in this wider sense they are spirits we cannot but obey.
+To start with I open up the idea of spirituality itself.
+Rather than restricting it to its traditional religious usage I invoke it as a catch-all for anything that influences us while remaining mysterious or beyond our control.
+We have no control over many of the physical phenomena that affect us: The rotation of our planet vis-a-vis the sun absolutely dictates our daily rhythms while the genetic shape of a human body is an important determinant of what we are and what we can do.
+These influences are unavoidable and beyond our control, and in this wider sense are spirits we cannot but obey.

-It is through the patterning of material reality that we express our sentiences.
-The messages we communicate - words on a page, electronic data, signs or songs, a pat on the back, a shared laugh - all are patternings of the greater material medium.
+An essential element of sentience is the expression of meaning, and the meaning a physical phenomenon carries is signaled by its patterning and the patterning of its relationships.
+A patterning of sound for example, physical as it is, might carry a police siren's wail, a baby's cry, a bird's call, language, music or poetry.
+All these illustrate not only the variety of ways a physical phenomenon can carry meaning but the heights to which it can let that meaning flourish.
+The messages we communicate - speech, words on a page, decorations on a vase, electronic data, signs or songs, a pat on the back, a shared laugh - all are patternings of the material medium.
 Our organs sense our environment through signals in the material medium and it is through manipulations of the material medium that we respond.
-Our material world is a replete medium for meaning.
+Our material world is a replete medium for pattern, meaning and sentience.

 *